 Upon appointment, make up time can be scheduled Monday through Friday from 7:30 am to 8:00 am and 3:30 pm - 4:30 pm unless otherwise posted.
 Additional times may, but are not required to, be made available by each faculty member at his/her discretion.
 In addition, opportunities for evening make-up time are provided throughout the term.
 The specific dates for each term will be announced or posted.
-The minimum amount of make-up time that can be completed during available make-up time opportunities is 30 minutes.
-Students with less than 30 minutes of missed time are expected to complete this time during one make-up opportunity.
+The minimum amount of make-up time that can be completed during available make-up time opportunities is 1/2 a contact hour (A contact hour is defined on page 5).
+Students with less than 1/2 a clock hour of missed time are expected to complete this time during one make-up opportunity.